The Graduate Communication Sciences and Disorders program is hosting Open Houses for prospective students. Click here for dates and times.

 - Complete the Longwood University online application at http://www.longwood.edu/graduatestudies/10314.htm, pages 1, 2, 4 (if applicable), and 5.

 Applications are reviewed once annually after the February 1st deadline for consideration for admission to the subsequent fall semester.
-The February 1st deadline is an absolute deadline with receipt of all application materials required by that date for both the CSDCAS application and the Longwood University online application.
+The February 1st deadline is an absolute deadline with receipt and verification of all application materials required by that date for the CSDCAS application and with receipt of the Longwood University online application by that date.
 Students accepted for the fall semester are given the option of taking courses the preceding summer.

 For complete application requirements, procedures, and required forms, please visit the Graduate Studies web site.